 Iced Drinks & Smoothies

 If you want to turn fruits into cocktails, use a blender to make frozen drinks.
-You can mix frozen strawberries and ice cream with smooth ice.
-Milk and orange juice with the Julius recipe will also be the best mixture in the blender.
+Beverages from milk and orange juice, for instance, will be a great mixture in the blender.
+You can also mix frozen strawberries and ice cream with smooth ice for a slushy, cold drink.

 Milkshakes and smoothies are best prepared with a blender.
 The blender can mix the kale into the smoothie without any trace.
 When mixing liquid ingredients into luxurious soft sauces or beverages, the powerful blender motor is your best choice.